 Let’s go back to the orchard to find the solution.
 In the orchard, you cultivate plum trees by watering, fertilizing, de-pesting, etc., and you also let nature take care of some things (sun, rain, and so forth).
 But remember, prospects are like plums, not entire trees.
 Building a relationship with every prospect is a lot like paying a lot of attention to every plum on the tree.
 Imagine inspecting all the plums for bugs every day.
 Or somehow adding a small but precise amount of water to each plum each day.
 This is a silly example, but it does make the point.

-In the orchard you can set up an “irrigation system” that would automatically come on every day to water the trees.
-You can hire an airplane to drop pesticide on your trees once a week.
+In the orchard, you can set up an “irrigation system” that would automatically come on every day to water the trees.
+You can hire an airplane to drop pesticides on your trees once a week.
 You can send in a crew to prune the branches.
 In other words, you can treat the entire orchard at once.
 All the plums will ripen when the time comes.
 Then your job is to go in and HARVEST!

 In sales, your nurturing consists of two things: